 Habitat For Humanity

-For more than 30 years, Second has partnered with Greater Indy Habitat for Humanity to sponsor an annual interfaith build.
+For more than 34 years, Second has partnered with Greater Indy Habitat for Humanity to sponsor an annual interfaith build and participate in other Habitat activities throughout the year.

 Second partners with